 - Regardless of what position you are applying for, whether you’re into IT industry or banking setting, it pays to know what details you need to include.

 - Make sure to write your content information on top of your resume.
 It should be easy and quick to read.

-- At any cost, avoid using unprofessional e-mail address.
+- At any cost, avoid using an unprofessional e-mail address.
 This can create a negative impression towards hiring managers.
 Don’t forget to include the address for your website or online portfolio.

-- Your objective statement should clearly state the reason of your resume.
+- Your objective statement should clearly state the reason for your resume.
 Not every resume has this.
 This is useful to let hiring managers know your certain job or career objective.
 Connect your objective to the type of job you’re applying for.

 - A summary statement grabs the employer’s attention by focusing your qualifications.
 You can use this in replacement of an objective statement.
 Limit it to 4 to 5 sentences for it to be more effective.
 Always use industry-related keywords when making a summary statement.

 For a more precise resume format, you can refer to our resume samples such as Resume Format Samples and Basic Resume Formats.

 Senior IT Engineer Resume